m3f157O/combine_harvester/README.md

 By readapting the safetydump rust library (many thanks to the author!!!), I have been able to EASILY bypass all the countermeasures put in place by most EDRs, except Kaspersky EDR

-Of course RunAsPPL and CredentialGuard are effective mitigations against this sub-technique, but it's not always possible to enable these options.

 dbghelp!MiniDumpWriteDump with a custom callback could be used, until a year ago, to bypass most antivirus/EDR solutions.

 Now, most of them EASILY recognize statically or behaviorally the system API usage pattern, for programs written in languages such as  C++, Delphi and C#.

-(it could be possible anyway thanks to undocumented NtOpenProcessEx but that's off topic)
+(it could be possible anyway thanks to undocumented NtOpenProcessEx but that's another story)

 If you have a Go implementation, please give me feedback.
 I'm on it but still have some bugs related to memory size